-Problems with equipment (including freefall video equipment) or apparel, whether prior to or during a jump/indoor skydive, shall not be grounds for a re-jump/re-performance except as provided in specific CRs.
+Problems with equipment (including freefall video equipment) or apparel during a jump/indoor skydive shall not be grounds for a re-jump/re-performance except as provided in specific CRs.
+The competitor or team will receive a score based on the video evidence available.